Facebook Australia deal: Tech giant to restore news after change to code

 Google threatened to quit Australia in protest at the code but has now instead struck deals with a number of publishers for their content to appear on the Google News Showcase.

-Facebook Australia deal: What it means (Press Gazette comment):
+Facebook Australia deal: What it means (Press Gazette comment)

 Facebook and Google are seeking to stuff the protesting mouths of Australian publishers with cash and have ensured that (for the moment) they control cash-for-content payments.

-In exchange the pair will continue to enjoy the fruits of their monopoly positions in search and social media advertising respectively.
+In exchange, the pair will continue to enjoy the fruits of their monopoly positions in search and social media advertising respectively.

-The News Media Bargaining Code has been a shot across their bows and means that payments to publishers globally are likely to be inflated in order to keep them on side.
+The News Media Bargaining Code has been a shot across their bows and means that payments to publishers globally are likely to be inflated to keep them on side.

 But this is a short-term fix.
-In the UK the pair are reckoned to take in excess of £10bn a year in advertising revenue (ten times the amount made the newspaper, magazine and online news publishing industry).
+In the UK the pair are reckoned to take in excess of £10bn a year in advertising revenue (ten times the amount made by the newspaper, magazine and online news publishing industry).

 Their investment in supporting evidence-backed journalism which enhances communities will need to be significant if they are going to keep enjoying their vast revenue.
 They will also need to continue to invest significant sums in moderation and curation to stop their platforms from amplifying toxic misinformation.